Confluence: Art & Culture

 This is especially important if you will be attending the conference as your school’s Institutional Representative and want to avoid the late fee that might result if your school has renewed its Institutional membership but did not let me know you were coming as your school’s Institutional Representative by the pre-registration deadline.
 Simply say: “Inst Rep” as your conference fee status with Institutional Membership as “PD.”
 And be sure to also say if you will be attending the Saturday Lunch Banquet and if you need a veggie meal (helps with plate count).

 Every year at the TASA Annual Conference attendees are invited to participate in the TASA One Foot Exhibition.
 Submissions for this show must be limited to one square foot for 2D work or one cubic foot for 3D pieces.

 CALL FOR ART HISTORY/THEORY PAPERS

-We invite art historians, artists, art theoreticians, critics and philosophers to submit proposals that would be of interest to TASA members particularly topics that address environmental issues, or the concept of ‘pathways’ as interpreted by the presenter.
+We invite art historians, artists, art theoreticians, critics and philosophers to submit proposals that would be of interest to TASA members.
 We encourage the use of PowerPoint or other visual aids.
 Extemporaneous presentations are preferred over formal readings.
-Presenters have 30 minutes, plus a question and answer period at the end.
+Presenters have 20 minutes, plus a brief question and answer period at the end.
 Non-members who teach in Texas colleges and universities qualify for submission of a proposal by simply joining TASA ($30 individual membership).